Spiritual covering is a biblically illegitimate, bad idea, that just won’t go away.

 An Bad Idea that Just Won’t Go Away

-One of the deficient methods used historically[i] to attempt to close this gap, which is experiencing modified and expanded resurgence in the emergent apostolic movement, is the doctrine of “spiritual covering.”
+One of the deficient methods used historically[i] to attempt to close this gap, which is experiencing modified and expanded resurgence in the emergent New Apostolic Reformation apostolic movement (as well as in other places), is the doctrine of “spiritual covering.”
 Those of us over forty are old enough to remember the discipleship movement of the seventies.
 It was the poster child of good intentions gone bad.
 To their great and eternal credit, many of the primary leaders of the movement later repented for their error and the excesses of the movement.

 There are many degrees and variations on this teaching.

 At its most benign level, having a spiritual covering is used in a non-technical sense of relating to someone who looks out for, or cares for me.
 Certainly, the lack of genuine care for one another, is epidemic in the Church.
 Many people are in it for themselves.
 Finding an authentic Christian who genuinely cares for your welfare is a wonderful thing.
 Caring for one another and looking out for one another is as elemental to Christianity as chicken to the Colonel.
 The problem is twofold: 1) covering is not the term the Bible uses for mutual care (the misuse of terminology can get us in trouble), and 2) though benign in intent, it easily becomes malignant in expression.